 TOR Signal), we came to a really confusing situation where the proper guy that was supposed to guarantee our civic liberties turned himself into a reseller for an app (i.e. Security for the poors) that incidently exposes its users to breaches and targeted surveillance.
 Well you can fix it if you happen to have a friend who is a hacker though (but I have been said it is hard to find).

-And why Wikileaks wouldn’t be at more risk at the times they’re looking for digging their foundations into stones and starting to spread media propaganda.
-Because since the 9th of November, it is clear that they have refocused on a political agenda rather than keeping it informational.
+And why Wikileaks wouldn’t be at more risk at the times they’re looking for digging their foundations into stones with more funds and resources and starting to spread media propaganda.
+Because since the 9th of November, it is clear that they have refocused on a political/financial agenda rather than keeping it informational.

 Ok tell me, do you really think these guys are still going to care about transparency right now?
 What they’re doing is following a personal interest agenda.

-Even if leaders have been maintaining connections with political and economical power at all times, I just think this move was really too short to be true, which is just totally undermining Wikileaks credibility because they’re doing exactly what they have reproached to Hillary and on the same night : colluding in the name of democracy.
-This corruption of the original text – transparency – has damaged Wikileaks integrity.
-It had been shown that Wikileaks have exposed non public figures privacy in, their leaks when they had apparently the material means not to do so.
-Why?
-Some observe that Wikileaks is more creating an illusion of transparency than enacting transparency.
+Even if leaders have been maintaining connections with political and economical power at all times, I just think this move was really too short to be true, which is just totally undermining alternative actors as Wikileaks credibility because they’re doing exactly what they have denounced about Hillary and on the same night : colluding in the name of democracy.

 What is going to be different from precedently?

 Stakeholders are like the agents Smith.
 They take every forms that can convey them to more wealth.
 And they don’t care about you until you can drive them where they want.
-The informational cultures are used as a Trojan.
+The informational cultures are being used as Trojans.

-In this context, we might ask, thoroughly and responsibly…, if it is not better that Wikileaks remains independent from this opaque affiliation of powers to guarantee a counter- power serving the needs of society for transparency because it is crucial for our future to obtain a redistribution of powers.
+In this context, we might ask, thoroughly and responsibly…, if it is not better that Wikileaks remains independent from this opaque affiliation of powers to guarantee the existence of a counter- power serving the needs of society for transparency and information because it is crucial for our future to obtain a redistribution of powers.
 Because if opponents become victorious, then there are not anymore opponents at all (which is great if leaders have integrity and we know they don’t so the situation is pretty fucked).

-In other words, Wikileaks compromised and lost their status as a source, occupying the space just as an écran de fumée or public entertainor to distract people from the real thing, just as Snowden in the past, has been a blockbuster.
+In other words, Wikileaks is compromising itself and losing its status as a news source by shaking hands with opaque powers, occupying the space just as an écran de fumée or a public entertainor to distract people from the real thing, just as Snowden has done in the past, being a blockbuster.
 Wikileaks has not ruined the DNC politics.
-Wikileaks has ruined the global politics of emancipation and it is quite obvious now that the only reason was access to economical power.
-Nothing new folks, forget them.
+Wikileaks is ruining the politics for emancipation and it is quite obvious now that the only reason is access to economical power.
+Nothing new folks.

 This case is a lesson for the future.